frank26080115/OpenMV-Astrophotography-Gear/README.md

 The position of a star is described with two numbers: Right-Ascension (R.A.) and Declination (Dec.).
 They are kind of like longitude and latitude for geographic location coordinates.
 Declination is basically exactly the same as latitude.
 Right-Ascension is defined as being a circle totalling 24 hours, not 360° like longitude.
 Also, longitude starts at Greenwich, but right-ascension's zero starts from something called Vernal Equinox.

-This is the kind of data a star catelogue would give you, the RA and Dec of each star.
+This is the kind of data a star catalog would give you, the RA and Dec of each star.
 Importantly, that data is where the stars are on January 1st, 2000.
-The catelogues might also contain the star's position on the current day.
+The catalogues might also contain the star's position on the current day.

 You might be wondering... why are the positions different between dates?
 The answer is that the Earth's axis of rotation is actually slowly wobbling.
 We'll get to what problem this wobble causes this project.